Dean1447/openmediavault-docs/faq.rst

 	files are separated from data disks.

-	However if the OS disk is partitioned the system will recognise the extra partitions besides rootfs if is formatted.
+	However if the OS disk is partitioned the system will recognise the extra partitions besides rootfs if it is formatted.
 You can mount it and use it for shared folders.

 	The current installer does not provide access to the partition manager,